-Weibo is akin to China’s Twitter with over 600 million registered accounts.
+Weibo is akin to China’s Twitter with over 600 million registered accounts and 220 million monthly active users.
 The name literally translates as ‘Micro Blog’.
 Launched by Sina in 2009 it is really a merge between Twitter and Facebook in terms of it’s functionality.
 With 143 of the fortune 500 companies now on Weibo this platform is hard to ignore the role Weibo plays in a comprehensive Chinese marketing strategy.

 Here we’ll unpack some key features and marketing strategies to implement on this nifty platform in China: